 Source: National Stroke Association

 Mary Washington Healthcare’s Stroke Support Group has provided ongoing resource support for stroke survivors and their families or caregivers for over ten years.
-The Stroke Support Group meets on the first Monday of every month at:
+The Stroke Support Group meets on the first Tuesday of every month, 6:30 p.m.–8:00 p.m.
+There is a virtual option as well for those who would prefer to attend on Zoom.
+See flyer below for details.

 John F. Fick, III Conference Center